Food, Beverage and Grocery OVERVIEW

 The global processed food and beverages industry is dominated by a handful of multinational corporations.
-Among the leaders are Unilever, Cadbury Schweppes, H. J. Heinz, Kraft Foods Group, Mendelez International (formerly part of Kraft Foods, Inc.), General Mills and Nestlé.
+Among the leaders are Unilever, Cadbury Schweppes, Kraft Heinz, Mendelez International (formerly part of Kraft Foods, Inc.), General Mills and Nestlé.
 Unilever, for example, estimates that 150 million people per day purchase its products, ranging from Knorr soups to SlimFast diet meals, in 150 nations around the globe.

-According to Plunkett Research estimates, U.S. food production of all types from animal processing to packaged foods manufacturing (but not including the agricultural sector) totaled about $881.6 billion in 2014, employing 1.679 million.
-This includes foods manufactured for export but does not include tobacco products.
-Nearly 1 million additional people are employed in wholesale food distribution, plus nearly 3 million in food and beverage stores.
+According to Plunkett Research estimates, U.S. food production of all types from animal processing to packaged foods manufacturing (but not including the agricultural sector) totaled about $919.0 billion in 2015, employing 1.475 million.
+This includes foods manufactured for export, but does not include tobacco products.
+Nearly 1 million additional people are employed in wholesale food distribution, plus nearly 3 million are employed in food and beverage stores.

 The entire food industry, from growing to processing to retailing, is an extremely competitive field where profit margins are typically so low that it is often challenging to maintain profitability.
 The processed food industry worldwide has been hindered by high energy and transportation costs and changing consumer tastes.

 As up and coming generations such as Generation Y (Millennials) become more important parts of the consumer base, consumers overall are having a very profound effect on the food products industry, driving change, making new demands and creating new opportunities for those companies that are nimble enough to take advantage of them.
 Consumers are worried about nutrition, the source of ingredients, the effects of chemical ingredients on their bodies, and in particular, the safety or health values of the food they give to their children.
 In nations and regions containing middle to upper income consumers, this is nothing less than a food industry revolution in the making.

 Many new companies have arisen to take advantage of these trends, and they have often seen tremendous growth.
-Amy’s Kitchen, for example, a relatively new companies focused on more natural packaged meals, has soared to $225 million in sales by 2014.
-Chobani, a pioneer in the Greek yogurt business, has seen sales in the $1 billion range.
+Amy’s Kitchen, for example, a relatively new company, focused on more natural packaged meals and soared to close to $500 million in sales by 2015.
+Chobani, a pioneer in the Greek yogurt business, has seen sales of over $1 billion.